-As a contractor, no one is going to be planning for your retirement except you, so it is definitely a good idea to put some of your contracting salaries away for your later years.
-Pension contributions are one of the few remaining tax breaks available to contractors, so it is a good idea to take advantage.
-This guide will discuss how pension contributions can allow you to be more tax-efficient as a contractor, how to make pension contributions and how much to put away.
+As a contractor, you are solely responsible for planning for your own retirement.
+It is definitely a good idea to put some of your income away for your later years.
+Pension contributions are one of the few remaining tax breaks available to contractors, and our guide will discuss how pension contributions can allow you to be more tax-efficient as a contractor, how to make pension contributions and how much to put away.

-If you have a large sum that you would like to put into your pension then you may be able to take advantage of the carry forward rule.
+If you have a large sum that you would like to put into your pension, you may be able to take advantage of the carry-forward rule.
 This allows you to make use of annual allowances that you have not used in the three years previous, provided that you were a member of a registered pension scheme.
-If you would like to carry forward you must first use your annual allowance for the current tax year before using any unused allowances from the previous three years.
+If you would like to carry forward, you must first use your annual allowance for the current tax year before using any unused allowances from the previous three years.

-You should also take into account your lifetime allowance, which is a limit on the amount that can be withdrawn from your pension through either lump sums or through retirement income without incurring extra tax.
-The lifetime allowance is currently £1,030,000
+You should also take into account your lifetime allowance.
+The lifetime allowance is a limit on the amount that can be withdrawn from your pension (through either lump sums or through retirement income) without incurring extra tax.
+The lifetime allowance is currently £1,073,100 (2022/23).

 As a contractor, you can either make pension contributions from your own personal funds or directly from your company’s income.
 Most limited company contractors will make their pension contributions through their company as this is more tax efficient.

-To make a pension contribution from your personal funds the amount that you invest will attract personal tax relief, which means that the pension provider will top up your contributions by 20%.
-Please note that there is a limit on the amount of tax relief available to personal pension contributions, this is currently 100% of your income and it is then topped up figure that is taken into account.
+To make a pension contribution from your personal funds, the amount that you invest will attract personal tax relief, which means that the pension provider will top up your contributions by 20%.
+Please note that there is a limit on the amount of tax relief available to personal pension contributions, which is currently 100% of your income and it is the topped up figure that is taken into account.

 Pension contributions that are made directly from your company’s income are invested before-tax, which means that you will save the amount that you would have paid in both income and corporation tax on the contribution.
 Unlike personal pension contributions, the amount that can be invested directly from your company income is in no way linked to the amount that you personally earn as a salary.